Tetroit/HLSL-U-Docs/README.md

 # HLSL-U-Docs
 This repository is NOT official and is community driven.
 Contributions are very welcome!
-If you wish to contribute please see [reference]
+If you wish to contribute please see [Contribution]() page.
+Its main target is to provide a reference base for ShaderLab and HLSL for **Unity's Universal Rendering Pipeline**.
+(Built-In and HDRP might be added in the future)

 ## Why?
 If you once looked into Unity's ShaderLab/HLSL/ documentation it almost surely raised a lot of questions